Western Individualism May Have Roots In The Medieval Church's Obsession With Incest

 A new study published Thursday in Science suggests it all began in the Middle Ages, when the predecessor of the Catholic Church pushed a way of life that broke up extended family networks and paved the way for nuclear families, weaker family ties and a more individualistic mindset.

-The researchers looked up records in the Vatican's archives and found that starting in the early Middle Ages — around the year 500 A.D. — the church began to advance a set of policies that banned people from marrying anyone within their extended families.
+The researchers looked up records in the Vatican's archives and found that, starting in the early Middle Ages — around A.D.
+500, the church began to advance a set of policies that banned people from marrying anyone within their extended families.

-At the time, marriages within extended families were common in Europe as well as the rest of the world, says Joseph Henrich, a human evolutionary biologist at Harvard University and an author of the new study.
+At the time, marriages within extended families were common in Europe, says Joseph Henrich, a human evolutionary biologist at Harvard University and an author of the new study.
 In this and other aspects, European society was very much like other parts of the world, he adds.

 Most people lived in extended families.
 "There are clans, things called kindreds, which are like large houses, large extended families interconnected by marriage," says Henrich, and people frequently married their cousins and other relatives.
-The rules of who one could or should married were dictated by different religions and local customs.
+The rules of whom one could or should married were dictated by different religions and local customs.

 Even a person's legal identity was associated with their family, he says.
 "So there's no individual rights or anything like that."